kuvivek/drivingTheoryInGermany/README.md

    * may only be used by trucks
    ✅ must be used like a right-hand lane
    *  may only be used in a breakdown situation

 **Comment**: The blue sign indicates that the hard shoulder is free as the right-hand lane.
 The matrix signs show the maximum permitted speed.
 If the lane is free, I
 must follow the right-hand traffic regulations and use the hard shoulder as a right-hand lane until the regulation is lifted again by another sign.

 4. Where do you have to anticipate encountering rail crossings with no technical safeguards?
   ✅ On less-frequently used roads
   ✅ In industrial zones and port areas
   ✅ On dirt tracks and forest tracks

 5. What do hazard warning lights draw your attention to?
   ✅ To school buses with children boarding or alighting
   ✅ To vehicles which have broken down
   ✅ To a traffic congestion

-Comment: Hazard warning lights warn following vehicles of various dangers.
+**Comment**: Hazard warning lights warn following vehicles of various dangers.
 It indicates obstacles on the road, e.g. a broken-down vehicle  or a traffic jam.
-School buses from which children are getting on and off also
+School
-use them, as children sometimes cross the road carelessly.
+buses from which children are getting on and off also use them, as children sometimes cross the road carelessly.

 7. What must a motor vehicle's maximum speed, determined by its construction, be at least if you want to use this road?
 ![Img3](https://schueler.click-learn.info/BilderV2/VZ_1_4_42_116.jpg)
 ✅ 61 km/h
 * 51 km/h
 * 81 km/h

-Comment: The StVO stipulates that motorways may only be used by vehicles with a maximum design speed of more than 60km/h * i.e. at least 61km/h.
+**Comment**: The StVO stipulates that motorways may only be used by vehicles with a maximum design speed of more than 60km/h * i.e. at least 61km/h.

 7. Driving on a very busy road with several lanes, you have manoeuvred yourself into the lane for taking a left turn.
 Now instead of turning left, you want to turn right.
 What should you do?
 * I reverse with my hazard lights turned on